 4. False.
 The concept of a billion-year old earth is a fairly recent idea known as uniformitarianism.
 This theory was introduced by Hutton and Lyle between the 18th and 19th century.
 Prior to that, history records quite the opposite.
 According to Cooper, the early British, Anglo-Saxons, and Irish, kept specific chronologies indicating an age for the earth measured in thousands of years – not millions or billions.
 Moreover, the Mayans, using a day-count instead of years, began counting in 3113 BC after the world had been destroyed by water.
 Assuming this refers to the Flood of Noah’s day, it is Cooper ’s assertion that the Mayan calendar corresponds rather well with the afformentioned chronologies.
 While Bishop Ussher is maligned for trying to set an exact day for the Creation, it is evident he was not alone in this kind of pursuit.

 5. True.
 Baron Waldstein, a tourist visiting London’s Lambeth Place in 1600 is recorded as seeing,“…a splendid genealogy of all the Kings of England, and another genealogy, a historical one, which covers the whole of time and is traced down from the Beginning of the World.”
 Later, at Richmond Palace, he found in the library: “…beautifully set out on parchment, a genealogy of the kings of England which goes back to Adam.”(3) According to Cooper, such genealogies were immensely popular and fascinating to the general public as well as historians.
 What happened to them?
 Rationalists from the 18th century onward successfully replaced history with their anti-Biblical notions and the genealogies fell from popularity.

-(Article was also included in the January/February 2012 Think and Believe publication.)
+Originally published in the January/February 2012 issue of Think and Believe.)